Skip to content

 The cloud op auth.hostLink.credentials.refresh exists and rotates both NATS user JWT and heartbeat token.
 There is no CLI wrapper.
 Operators rotate credentials today by hivecast logout --local-only followed by hivecast login --device.

-hivecast rotate-credentialsthat wraps the existing op. - Source:
+• Action: add hivecast rotate-credentials that wraps the existing op.

 Plan 9 system commands in spec but not in code